sergeyk/vislab/tasks.md

 - handle multiple sources of features: add the style classifier feature first (sep 13)
 - display top 8 results for all styles on one page (sep 13)
 - start detailed data collection on cluster (sep 23)
+- switch to using a standalone queue-based similarity engine : rq is too rigidly dependent on pickled function calls.
+    : beanstalkd doesn't have results store.
+    x roll own solution, based on redis. x get rid of using eval: register the instance method instead